 3. Stands and Tripods

-There are different types of tripods that can be used to support one or several tomato plants.
+Different types of tripods can be used to support one or several tomato plants.

 4. Ladders and Fences

 It’s easy to make your own tomato ladder, and it provides excellent support for growing plants.
-Plant the young ones at base of each rung on either side (or in between), then train their stems up between two parallel fences that are 6 inches apart; use wire fencing materials if you want something more sturdy like staked boards or bamboo supports instead!
+Plant the young ones at the base of each rung on either side (or in between), then train they’re stems up between two parallel fences that are 6 inches apart; use wire fencing materials if you want something more sturdy, like staked boards or bamboo supports instead!

 I think the misconception with Tomato Cages is they are only for tomatoes, but the truth is they offer a lot of help in the garden with other plants that don’t grow as tall but still need support.
 Here are a few plants you can use your tomato cage for instead of Tomatoes: